Last Updated on

 How to Make

-Heat some olive oil in a pan and add the garlic to it.
+Heat some oil in a pan and add the garlic to it.
 Stir it until it starts to give its distinct aroma or until it turns golden brown in colour.
 Turn off the flame.
 Transfer it to a bowl and keep aside.

 Take the chicken broth in a deep vessel.
 Add the cauliflower, thyme, salt and black pepper to it.
 Let this mixture simmer for 15 minutes until the cauliflower turns tender.
 Allow it to cool for some time.

 Transfer it to a blender and blend it to a smooth puree.

 Garnish it with the roasted garlic and thyme and enjoy.